 One of the coolest styles for women is the wavy shag haircut.
 If your style leans more toward the retro, rock’n’roll side, or you’re just looking for the perfect cut for summer, move the wavy shag haircut to the top of your list.
 It is ideal for those with naturally wavy hair who want a low-maintenance and laidback look that’s still stylish and sexy.
 This layered cut will flatter you whether your hair is short, medium-length, or long.

 The original shag haircut was on straight hair, so the layers are the most visible on ladies with this hair type.
 While straight hair can sometimes look flat or lifeless, a shag cut adds fullness and direction, breaking up the surface of the hair to create a cool textured finish.
 For that reason, a shag haircut also looks great on fine hair.
 Pair your straight hair shag with wispy bangs for extra cool points.

 8. 70s Shag Haircut

 Step back in time with a ’70s shag haircut!
-It has a slightly more masculine feel than the modern shag haircut, as well as having more volume at the crown and less in the ends.
+It has a slightly more masculine feel than the modern shag haircut and has more volume at the crown and less in the ends.
 Ideal for ladies who love a cool, androgynous look, a ’70s shag has a relaxed vibe and a retro appeal.
 Plus, if you’re a fan of fashion inspired by this decade, you can complete your look with an era-appropriate hairstyle.